 John Warburton was born at Sealand in 1878, the son of Thomas & Martha Warburton.
-The family was at White House, Sealand Bank in 1899: Thomas 41 agricultural labourer, Martha 41, Thomas 15, John 12 born Sealand, William 11 Samuel 9.
+The family was at White House, Sealand Bank in 1899: Thomas was 41 an agricultural labourer, Martha, his wife was 41,.
+The listed children were Thomas 15, John 12 born in Sealand, William 11 and Samuel 9.

-In the 1911 census, John 32 a fitter’s labourer is living at Hewitt’s Lane with Maria 30, Martha 9, Harold Griffiths 5, Hilda Griffiths 4, and Reginald Warburton 8 months.
+In the 1911 census, John was 32 and worked as a fitter’s labourer living at Hewitt’s Lane.
+His wife Maria was 30.
+The listed children were Martha 9, Harold Griffiths 5, Hilda Griffiths 4, and Reginald Warburton 8 months.
 (Hilda Griffiths born 17th March 1907 was baptised at Bistre 29th July 1909 with John Warburton and Maria listed as parents.
 Harold Griffiths was born 5 Nov 1905 and baptised 4th February 1906 with only Maria, address Hewitt’s Lane named as parent.)

 John Warburton was buried at Bistre Church 26th July 1916.
 His grave was inscribed “25415 J. Warburton Royal Welsh Fusilier 22nd July 1916 aged 37 years”, with RWF and cross symbols.